Asymmetric GARCH modelling without moment conditions: Testing

 \subsection{Asymmetry testing}

-It is particularly interesting to test the existence of a leverage effect in financial asset returns.
-Benefit from the framework of our sAGARCH model (\ref{sgarch}), the asymmetry testing problem has a simple form of
+It is particularly interesting to test for the existence of a leverage effect in financial asset returns.
+Benefiting from the framework of our sAGARCH model (\ref{sgarch}), the asymmetry testing problem takes a simple form of